-- 1. Except for the Operating Fund, Meter Fund and Plumbing Fund checking accounts, all disbursements of District funds shall require the signature of either (i) three Board members, or (ii) the District's General Manager and the Accountant.
-If a vacancy exists in one of the two staff positions that are authorized to sign disbursements, the Board may designate an alternate staff member to have temporary check signing authority until such time as the vacancy is filled. - 2.
+- 1. All disbursements of District funds shall require the signature of either the District's General Manager and the Administration and Finance Manager or the Accounting Supervisor.
+If a vacancy exists in one of the three staff positions that are authorized to sign disbursements, the Board may designate an alternate staff member to have temporary check signing authority until such time as the vacancy is filled. - 2.
 Credit card transactions and payroll disbursements made through direct deposit are subject to terms of this Policy and the District's Purchasing Procedures. - 3.
 Non-payroll checks made payable to any employee of the District may not be signed by the employee receiving the check. - 4.
 Checks made payable to any Board member of the District for director's fees or reimbursement of expenses may not be signed by the Board member receiving the check.